C syntax: Array passing

 However, there is a different reason for this behavior.
 An array parameter is treated as a pointer.
 The following prototype is equivalent to the function prototype above:

-void setArray(int* array, int index);
+void setArray(int* a, int index);

 At the same time, rules for the use of arrays in expressions cause the value of a to be treated as a pointer to the first element.
-Thus, this is still pass-by-value, with the caveat that it is the address of the first element of the array being passed by value; not the contents of the array.
+Thus, this is still pass-by-value, with the caveat that it is the address of the first element of the array being passed by value, not the contents of the array.

 Since C99, the programmer can specify that a function takes an array of a certain size by using the keyword static.
 In void setArray(int array[static 4], int index) the first parameter must be a pointer to the first element of an array of length at least 4.
 It is also possible to use qualifiers (const, volatile and restrict) to the pointer type that the array is converted to.